 What do we travel in?

-For now, our compromise is a relatively cheap soft floor, Australian made camper trailer.
+For now, our compromise is a relatively cheap soft floor (EDIT not anymore – we use a Lifestyle Reconn R2!), Australian made camper trailer.
 It’s got lots of room, takes plenty of water and solar, weighs very little and will follow us anywhere we want to go.

 It’d be nice to have a few more luxuries, but we don’t want to sacrifice the financial commitment at the moment, and are not willing to reduce our accessibility to remote beaches and amazing destinations by getting something bigger and heavier.